 Perhaps the most significant – and practical – ways that religious and spiritual organizations can influence science, business and other areas of society are through the discussion, education and application of ethics.

 We apply ethics in our own organization

-The Ecumenical Center was founded on an ethical mandate for the organization to come together to strengthen our community.
-With this historic vision of our founders, the Center pioneered many of the community-based ethics programs now in use around the country.
+At The Ecumenical Center, we consider it an ethical mandate from our original founders to bring disparate factions together to find common ground and strengthen our community.
+Frankly, ethics can often be that common ground.
+Realizing this, and with our founders’ vision to guide us, we pioneered many of the community-based ethics programs now in use around the country.
 We are proud of our history in this area and continue to implement new and relevant ethics programs.

 Conversations About Ethics

 Our Conversations About Ethics Series is presented in collaboration with The Center for Medical Humanities and Ethics.
 It is an annual series of lectures and workshops, generously underwritten by Methodist Healthcare Ministries, designed to foster useful community dialogue around the ethics of issues impacting the treatment of individuals in the delivery of healthcare throughout the various phases of life.
 We’ve had topics as diverse as the worth of a child, the mind-body connection, stem cell ethics and faith-based perspectives on suffering and healing.
 We hope you will join us as together we seek to better understand the issues.
 All of our workshops and lectures are free and open to the public.
 Find out more at conversationsaboutethics.org.